thanks4opensource/tri2b-quad4me/README.md

 But the client app needs to send newly register pending messages, either immediately or at some other time of its choosing.
 Calling the `protocol()` method directly leaves open possibility getting a falling edge interrupt before the interrupt has been disabled, and recursively entering `protocol()` again.

 A number of such race conditions are possible, even if the call to `protocol()` is bracketed by disabling and re-enabling the interrupt.
 All can be avoided by having the client application invoke `protocol()` by triggering the interrupt via the NVIC ISPR (set pending interrupt) register instead.
+This is how the example implementation is coded.

 And add one more entry to the ["everyone will hate"](#everyone_will_hate) list, below: Long interrupt service handlers.
-Compiling with TRIQUAD_POLLING configured will build what is probably one of the longest-running ISRs ever written.
+Compiling with TRIQUAD_POLLING will build what is probably one of the longest-running ISRs ever written.
 I'm on the fence on this one.
 It's allowed if following the alternate design philosophy of running the entire application in the ISR(s) -- the implementation here is close to that.
 It's actually more of a hybrid approach where some non-interrupt-driven code remains in the main loop.
+Opinions, anyone?

 ### tri2b or quad4me -- which one? <a name="tri2b_or_quad4me_which_one"></a>

 The question of which protocol to use comes down to their [Hardware requirements](#hardware_requirements).
-The most significant factor is that tri2b uses one fewer communication line than quad4me (3 vs. 4).
+The most significant factor is that tri2b uses one fewer communication line than quad4me (3 vs 4).
 It is also theoretically faster (see [above](#theoretically_faster)).

 If your hardware supports the [edge detection requirement](#edge_detection_requirement) of tri2b, it is probably the better choice over quad4me.
-But ... the edge detection must be reliable; see [MIN_HIGH_US](#min_high_us), below.
+But ... the edge detection must be failure-proof; see [MIN_HIGH_US](#min_high_us), below.
 In the presence of real-world noise, quad4me is likely more reliable.

 Additionally, the current example implementation requires edge detection if compiled to be interrupt-driven (see [TRIQUAD_POLLING vs TRIQUAD_INTERRUPTS](#triquad_polling_vs_triquad_interrupts), below), although this may not be strictly necessary (see [level-based interrupts](#level_based_interrupts), below).
+If edge detection is required for interrupts, tri2b's requirements will (likely) be already met.